-In this week’s episode, Hiten and I want to talk to you about something both of us have a lot of experience with: freemium product strategy.
+In this week’s episode, Hiten (co-founder of FYI and Product Habits) and I want to talk to you about something both of us have a lot of experience with: freemium product strategy.
 With more startups looking into this model every day, we think it’s important to discuss the inherent tradeoffs of using freemium for your business.
 While both Hiten and I are big proponents of freemium, it’s definitely not the easiest business model to work with if you don’t understand how to make it work.

 Subscribe and Listen

 During our conversation, Hiten and I walk through how freemium acts as an acquisition strategy as opposed to a revenue driver, how product teams need to think about things differently, and why it’s important to understand customer psychology when building your own freemium product to make everything work together.
 And if you want to learn more about the history of freemium and how it impacts the economics of your business, check out The Freemium Manifesto.

 - Building a freemium product requires a lot of forethought to keep your infrastructure costs low since you’re not deriving revenue from customers until they upgrade.